 Example ContractsClausesUnforeseeable Emergency

-means a severe financial hardship of a Participant resulting from an illness or accident of the Participant or the Participant’s spouse or dependent (as defined in Section 152(a) of the Code), a loss of the Participant’s property due to casualty (including the need to rebuild a home following damage not otherwise covered by insurance), or any other similar extraordinary and unforeseeable circumstance arising as a result of events beyond the control of the Participant, all within the meaning of Section 409A of the Code.
+Unforeseeable Emergency.Unforeseeable Emergency” means a severe financial hardship arising from # the illness or accident of the Participant, the Participant’s spouse, or the Participant’s dependent (as defined in Section 152(a) of the Code), # loss of the Participant’s property due to casualty, or # other similar extraordinary and unforeseeable circumstances arising as a result of events beyond the control of the Participant.
+The determination of whether a Participant has incurred an Unforeseeable Emergency shall be made by the Committee, in its sole discretion, in accordance with Section 409A of the Code and treasury regulations thereunder.

 Draft better contracts